 What’s a Demo Lesson for a Teaching Interview?By Lisa Shockley

 Congratulations on being selected for a job interview to teach English online!
 In most cases, the online tutoring company will have you do a demo teaching lesson as part of the interview to determine if you’re a good fit for them and possibly to decide what your initial rate of pay should be.
 This is your chance to showcase your personality and your teaching skills!
-Here’s what you can expect during a demo lesson for a teaching interview and how can prepare to ace this important step.
+Here’s what you can expect during a demo lesson for a teaching interview and how you can prepare to ace this important step.

 What is the purpose of the demo lesson for an online teaching interview?

 A demo lesson is part of the application and hiring process for most online English teaching jobs.
 Usually, the hiring process starts with an online application.
 Then, if you’re selected to move to the next phase of the application process, you’ll be asked to schedule an interview; your demo lesson (or mock teaching session) typically takes place during that interview.

 The purpose of a live demo lesson for teaching English online is for the online tutoring company to see what qualities you bring to the table and how well you perform in a virtual setting.
 It’s also an opportunity for you to get a feel for what to expect when teaching English online.

 The demo lesson is set up to look exactly like how your classes will be when you begin teaching online with the company.
 The company will evaluate you on the way you present yourself, your ESL teaching skills, and your ability to manage the online classroom.

 When and how is the ESL teaching demo set up?